 - Not performing adequate reference checks.

-Yet, the most common and primary reason is not evaluating a candidate thoroughly, which should be based on the parameters that are critical to your business.
+Yet, the most common and primary reason is not evaluating a candidate thoroughly, which should be based on critical parameters to your business.

-And, this holds true when it comes to hiring a logistics manager as well.
+And, this holds true when it comes to hiring a logistics operations manager as well.

-After all, how can you hire the right candidates if you don’t know what makes them the right fit?
+After all, how can you hire the right logistics project manager if you don’t know what makes them the right fit?

 Just asking a couple of generic questions, such as about experience, is not enough.
 It cannot guarantee success.

-You need a hiring checklist that has the parameters defined clearly.
-Every candidate must then pass through the list, point by point, before being considered.
-And there should be no deviation or exception if you’re serious about hiring logistics managers.
+So, we have created the following hiring checklist that has the parameters defined clearly.
+Every candidate for logistics management must then pass through the list, point by point, before being considered.

 #1 People Management Skills

-The first thing you need to look for is whether the candidate has great people management skills.
-Some managers only focus on their defined daily operations.
+The first thing you need to look for is whether the candidate has excellent people management skills.
+Some managers only focus on routine daily operations.
 But, they can’t contribute to a business’s growth.

-You thus need someone who can think strategically, take the lead and focus on teamwork.
+It would be best if you thus had someone who can think strategically, take the lead and focus on teamwork.
 This will help you achieve your company’s vision.

 Here are the four skills the potential candidate must have:

-- Interpersonal skills – They should have great interpersonal skills.
+They should have excellent interpersonal skills.
 This includes assertiveness, taking responsibility and being accountable, self-management, good manners, and adaptability.